khalilLaatiris/OCR-text-scanning-origin/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request. you want to descuss ? see (my portfolio)[..\khalillaatiris]
+Please fork the repository and submit a pull request.
+Want to discuss?
+See my portfolio [khalillaatiris](https://khalillaatiris.github.io/)

 ## License